ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 #### Opacity

-A similar effect can be obtained by changing an elements' `Opacity` property, a double that ranges from 0.0 (completely transparent) to 1.0 (completely solid).
+A similar effect can be obtained by changing an element's `Opacity` property, a double that ranges from 0.0 (completely transparent) to 1.0 (completely solid).
 Below you can see two `<TextBlock>` elements, with the one on the left set to an opacity of 0.40:

 ![Opacity Example]({{<static "images/2.1.6.2.png">}})